Pensarfeo/react-makestateful/README.md

 Good because
 1. Let you write less code
-2. Make Isolating logic easyer
+2. Make Isolating logic easier

 This package tries to fix that, to bring all the functionalities of class components to functional ones.
 The goal of this package is to allow people to write functional components with less black magic that have all the advantages of classes, and the compactness of hooks.

 ## State

-You can create a state element you can use makeState.
+You can create a state member by using makeState.
 Make state will return a getter and setter function for your state entry.
 Make function requires a name and a value.
 If no name is passed the name will be set as ```"default"```.
 Notes:

 - *The name of the state needs to be unique*